KemalBulut/TCMG412Project2/hannah_page.md

 - PSP & PS Vista

 #### The first handheld console with a touchscreen was released in **1997**
+the Game.com handheld produced by Tiger Electronics

-A handheld console must include a :
+<div align="center"> A handheld console must include a : </div>
 *console, screen, speakers, and a way to control*

 [Source](https://en.wikipedia.org/wiki/Handheld_game_console) <div align="center">